softwaremill/scalatimes/README.md

   npm install
 ```

-This will install all required dependencies for this project (Express, Jade, Mailchimp API, Cheerio, Underscore).
+This will install all required dependencies for this project (Express, Pug, Mailchimp API, Cheerio, Underscore).

 ### Run app